supcik/academic-www/content/docs/page-builder.md

   weight = 35
 +++

-Building beautiful pages is easy with Academic's widget system.
-No programming is required!
+**Building beautiful pages is easy with Academic's widget system.
+No programming is required!**

 Loading pre-made layouts is a great way to *kickstart* your new homepage.
-[Academic Kickstart]({{< relref "get-started.md" >}}) comes with some popular **Sections** preconfigured for this purpose.
+[Academic Kickstart]({{< relref "install.md" >}}) comes with some popular **Sections** preconfigured for this purpose.
 A **Widget** can be added inside each Section.
 Hence, you can have multiple instances of widgets, such as listing recent pages of different content types or categories.

 Widgets empower you to fully customize your site.
 They display as sections on the homepage or on [widget pages]({{< relref "managing-content.md" >}}).
-They can be enabled or disabled and configured as desired.
+They can be added, removed, and positioned as desired.

 Academic comes with the following widgets built-in.
 Additionally, third-party widgets can also be [developed](#develop-a-new-widget) and installed.

 - [Blank](#blank) - add [any elements]({{< relref "writing-markdown-latex.md" >}}) such as an image gallery
-- Hero - encourage visitors to perform an action (CTA)
+- [Hero](#hero) - encourage visitors to perform an action (CTA)
 - [About](#about) - introduce yourself
 - [Featurette](#featurette) - showcase skills or key features of a product
 - [Accomplishments](#accomplishments) - showcase your (online learning) certificates and other achievements
 - [Pages](#pages) - display recent blog posts, talks, and publications
 - Featured - display featured (i.e. *sticky*) blog posts, talks, and publications
-- [Contact](#contact) - can include a contact form and map
+- [Contact](#contact) - display your contact details, including an optional contact form and map
 - Portfolio - a filterable portfolio
 - Tag cloud - enable visitors to discover popular topics
 - People - introduce your team members